Student Catalog

 Academic Dismissal is noted on the student’s official transcript.
 Students will receive written notification if academically dismissed.

 Hondros College of Nursing does not award advanced placement for previous work experience.
-Students in the Associate Degree in Nursing program and the receive advanced standing quarter credits for previous education completed.
+Students in the Associate Degree in Nursing program receive advanced standing quarter credits for previous education completed.
 Advanced standing credits are noted on the academic transcript.

 A critical incident is defined as any incident that reflects poor performance in providing nursing care, managing care, or performing as a student in a professional manner.
 This behavior may or may not result in failure of the course in which the incident occurred.
 Critical incidents may be given for unsatisfactory behavior in the classroom, lab, and/or clinical.
 Critical incidents include, but are not limited to, the following: unsafe clinical or laboratory practice, violation of HIPAA, excessive tardiness, violations of the Student Code of Conduct, and dishonesty.